Editor’s note: This piece was originally published in March, 2016. We are republishing these timeless tips today in honor of World Breastfeeding Week.

+It’s a great start — especially the part about public policy.
 But here’s the deal: Breastfeeding happens literally 24 hours a day.
-The challenges don’t confine themselves to appointments, and many cannot be anticipated or described during prenatal care.
+The challenges don’t confine themselves to appointments, and they cannot be anticipated or described during prenatal care.
 Breastfeeding happens with cracked, painful nipples or clogged ducts at 3 a.m.; when a stranger gives a wayward look at a restaurant; when milk supply seems to be plummeting; when you pump in the car on the way to work because it’s the only private place you have or the only free time you will get.

 Breastfeeding can be difficult and frustrating.
-An acknowledgement of what she is doing goes a long way.
+An acknowledgement of what they are doing goes a long way.
 This is especially potent from a partner in the middle of the night, but it is wonderful coming from anyone at any time.
 It turns out that newborns can’t give much feedback other than happy sounds and really full diapers in appreciation.
 A simple, “You’re doing a great job!” means more than you can imagine.

-2. Keep her company.
+2. Keep them company

-3. Bring her water.
+3. Bring them water

-4. Bring her snacks.
+4. Bring them snacks

-5. Have her back in public.
+5. Have their back in public